 Substandard Pitch Decks

-A prominent mistake entrepreneurs make is by not focusing much on the pitch deck.
-While many dream of millions as an investment, they don’t put much effort in the pitch deck to prove the need.
+A big mistake entrepreneurs make is not focusing much on the pitch deck.
+While many dream of millions as an investment, they don’t put much effort into the pitch deck to prove the need.

 It would help if you understood the difference between an email deck and a presentation deck.
 Learn how to develop both and when to use what.

 Email decks are text-heavy as you’re usually not there to present the same.
-So, you have to predict the questions that might arise and answer then using data in the email deck.
+So, you have to predict the questions that might arise and answer them using data in the email deck.

 Presentation decks, on the other hand, should supplement your presentations.
 They should be graphics-heavy.

-But whatever you do, make sure to spend some time in developing a good-looking, polished pitch deck that reassure the investors that you are serious about the partnership and know what you’re doing.
+But whatever you do, make sure to spend some time developing a good-looking, polished pitch deck that reassures the investors that you are serious about the partnership and know what you’re doing.